Most districts have forecast that the US economy will continue to grow at a “moderate pace” in the coming months.

 The Green Book

-The Green Book, otherwise entitled “Current Economic and Financial Conditions”, includes detailed analyses of the US and international economies.
+The Green Book, otherwise entitled “Current Economic and Financial Conditions”, includes detailed analyzes of the US and international economies.
 It is produced by the Board of Governors and distributed to the members who participate in FOMC meetings six days before the date of the meeting.

 The Blue Book, entitled “Monetary Policy Alternatives,” describes the context, circumstances and consequences of the application of alternative monetary policy that might be considered during future FOMC meetings.
 The report, also written by the Board of Governors, is usually distributed one day after the Green Book.